On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Results

 with the same right hand side as in the RD equation, plus a constant term $F=\lambda/(2c)$.
 This additional term modifies neither the scaling of the roughness nor the nature of the front fluctuations; it only affects the growth of the average front position, which is given by

 Figure~\ref{fig:h_TKPZ} displays the time evolution of the average front position $\langle \overline{h}(t) \rangle$ for the TKPZ equation, together with the slope predicted at long times by Eq.~\eqref{eq:h_TKPZ}.
 The excellent agreement between the two clearly indicates that the gradient is effectively capped to a constant value by the control function.
 The time window over which the average front position reaches the behavior predicted by Eq.~\eqref{eq:h_TKPZ} coincides precisely with the time interval in which the roughness $w^2(t)$ exhibits the non-standard behavior.
 We therefore conclude that this behavior is essentially induced by the control function, which caps the gradients at different times.
 Once all gradients are effectively replaced by $\lambda/(2c)$, the system returns to RD-like behavior.
+Therefore, the true TKPZ dynamics remains numerically inaccessible, since the equation cannot be integrated without either encountering numerical overflow or trivially driving the system into an RD-like regime.

 We suspect that the behavior observed on Cayley trees \cite{Marcos2025}, where the front roughness of the TKPZ equation also grows as in the RD equation, arises for essentially the same reason.
 In that case, the hierarchical structure of the network leads to non-Gaussian fluctuations with positive skewness, a feature typically regarded as a hallmark of the nonlinear KPZ term.
 However, in light of the present results, this behavior can be reinterpreted as being induced primarily by the underlying network structure rather than by the nonlinear term, which, in that substrate, is likely to be also approximated by a constant.